Home

 All those reasons tell me that your first move later on should be 1.d4 and that you should study all relevant chess openings (answers to 1.d4) of Black, to be able to know the right plans.

-Unusual Chess Opening Moves for Advanced Players
+Unusual Chess Openings for Advanced Players

 The Six-Pawns-Attack